kcjonesevans/gdidayton-intro-ruby/README.md

 This is an Intro to Ruby course, Original material by Cheri Allen and Heather Moore.
 Adapted by K.C.
 Jones-Evans of the Dayton chapter.

-The course is meant to be taught in 5 two-hour sections.
+The course is meant to be taught in 5 two-hour sections, but KC decided to do 4 three-hour sessions plus ruby installfest.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

 ## Classes

-### Setup (Class 0)
+### Setup (Class 0) aka Ruby Installfest

 Installfest & Intro to Command Line